mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

 * answers: `Answers` (same tests as in `Workshop` but correctly solved)

 # theory in a nutshell
+* a partial function from `X` to `Y` is a function `f: K → Y`, for some `K c X`.
+For `x e X\K` function is undefined
+* in programming, if partial function is called with a disallowed input value, it will typically throw an exception
 * partial function (to set intuition)
     ```
     int do(int positive) {